Leviathan121005/hybrid-swing-trading-model/README.md

 # Hybrid Swing Trading Model

 A single-stock swing trading model that learns trading policies from historical price data.
-The model operates under a next-open decision framework, where trading actions are determined based on information available up to the previous day close and applied at the following opening price.
+The model operates under a next-open decision framework, where trading actions are determined based on information available up to the previous day close (t - 1) and applied at the following opening price (t).
 During training, however, the model learns from price sequences that include both past and future time steps.
 The model consists of three components:

 ## 1. Naive Bayes Trend Indicators Classification